openshift/microshift/docs/devenv_rhel8.md

 tail -3 /tmp/microshift.log
 ```

-Note tha this command only stops the MicroShift executable.
+Note that this command only stops the MicroShift executable.
 To perform full cleanup including CRI-O images, run the following script.
 ```bash
 ./hack/cleanup.sh
 ```